RahulHarihar/01-Start_Stop_Timer_React_TailwindCSS/README.md

 ## Live Demo

-You can view the live version of this project [here](01-start-stop-timer.vercel.app).
+You can view the live version of this project <a href="https://01-start-stop-timer.vercel.app/" target="_blank">here</a>.